 Constant Contact also turn customer interviews into podcasts about small businesses.
-And Dave Charest, the senior manager of content and social media marketing, was inspired to write a guest post for Big Brand System by a customer telling him that if a business isn’t changing and growing “it’s slowly dying.”
+And Dave Charest, the senior manager of content and social media marketing, was inspired to write a guest post here by a customer telling him that if a business isn’t changing and growing “it’s slowly dying.”

 Inviting customers to share their knowledge shows you trust them.
 What tales and tips can your customers provide?